Locations:

 • Screen for heart damage and other problems.

-• Diagnose heart conditions that cause symptoms such as chest pain, angina and shortness of breath.
+• Diagnose heart conditions that cause symptoms like chest pain and shortness of breath.

 • Monitor how well heart medications and heart surgery work.